MahmoudSamy1452/2-link-Arm-Robot-Simulation/README.md

 * [References](#References)

 # Project Description
-Hi there, my name is Abdullah Ayman and I'm going to talk to you about how never to play against Teemo in bot lane.

 This project constructs the robot function with animation to help you visualize how the robot moves in its designated working area.
-You enter the robot's parameters and then you can choose between a range of functionalities to h
+You enter the robot's parameters and then you can choose between a range of functionalities that mimic a real world robot.

 # Instructions